vPeteWalker/EraWithMSSQL/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

   .. figure:: images/sqllogfile.png

 #.
 Switch back to the previous tab with the Prism Central console open.
-Open up the details for the **`Initials` - High Buffer Pool Size** Playbook that you created and click the **Plays** tab towards the top of the view to take a look at the Plays that executed for this playbook.
+Open up the details for the **`UserXX` - High Buffer Pool Size** Playbook that you created and click the **Plays** tab towards the top of the view to take a look at the Plays that executed for this playbook.
 The sections in this view can be expanded to show more details for each item.
 If there were any errors, they would also be surfaced in this view.

  .. figure:: images/sqlplay11.png